 Shardiya Navratri holds immense significance in Hindu culture and traditions.
 It is a time of fasting, prayer, and reflection for devotees.
 Here are some key aspects of its significance:

 - Spiritual Cleansing: Many people observe fasts and undertake spiritual practices during Navratri to cleanse their minds and bodies.
-Many believe that fasting and meditation during this period purify the soul and bring spiritual enlightenment.

 - Family Bonding: Navratri brings families and communities together.
 People gather for prayers, participate in cultural events, and exchange festive greetings, strengthening the bonds of kinship and friendship.